 There are other cards good for the occasional traveler, of course.
-For instance, the Citi® Double Cash Card - 18 month BT offer offers double points, 1 percent back right away and another 1 percent when you pay your bill (at least the minimum balance due) on time, so you're getting rewarded for being a good credit card user.
+For instance, the Citi® Double Cash Card - 18 month BT offer offers double rewards, 1 percent back right away and another 1 percent when you pay your bill (at least the minimum balance due) on time, so you're getting rewarded for being a good credit card user.
 That would work out well if you were traveling a lot.

 You could probably spend weeks sifting through the nuances of the best travel rewards credit cards and good but basic cards earning travel rewards.
 You probably don't have weeks, especially if you have cabin fever.
 And, hey, you could rent a cabin.
 Just make sure that the credit card you use to rent a cabin will allow you to be earning travel rewards.